History of European Jews in the Middle Ages: Spain

+After the end of the Visigothic kingdom and as late as the early fourteenth century, Spain was the safest Latin territory for Jews.
+Spanish Jews, called Sephardic Jews according to a corruption of the old name of Spain, created their own Judaeo-Spanish language, called Ladino or Judezmo.
+They were educated, prosperous, literary, not over-strict following the liberal codification of Joseph Karo.
+After the Black Death, however, the situation deteriorated quickly as the blood libel and other antisemitic tales became more widely believed by the population.
+This resulted in the antisemitic riots of 1378 in Seville and of the big pogrom of 1391.
+In 1391, Ferrand Martinez, archdeacon of Ecija, began a campaign against Spanish Jewry, killing over 10,000 and destroying the Jewish quarter in Barcelona.
+The campaign quickly spread throughout Spain, except for Granada, and destroyed Jewish communities in Valencia and Palma De Majorca.
+King Pedro I ordered Spain not to harm the remaining Jews and that synagogues not be converted into churches.
+He then announced his compliance with the Bull of Pope Boniface IX, protecting Jews from baptism.
+He extended this edict to Spanish Jewish refugees.

 There was no progress towards inter faith harmony in 15th century Spain.
 Mark Meyerson notes the silence of 15th century records on the Jewish-Christian relations in Morvedre.
 In that town Jews constituted a quarter of the urban population and had a significant contribution to the area's economy.
 The Jewish situation varied across Spain.
 The Jewish quarter of Cervera was sacked by Catalan troops and they warned Jews in Tarrega of the same fate.
 These events set off the emigration of affluent converso households from Barcelona.
 The situation was less severe for Jews and conversos in Aragon.
 In the kingdom of Aragon the strong Jewish ties to the monarchy, in the form of political support, revenue supplies and assistance, ensured their relatively safer position.
 The introduction of credit mechanisms by the Jews in Morvedre facilitated the Jewish revival in the region and granted the Jews dominance in the kingdom's credit markets.
 The Jewish community as a whole generally functioned with economic success.
 The Jewish economic activity was diversified not only in the kingdom of Valencia but also in the kingdom of Aragon.
 Jews continued lending sums to non-Jews and Jewish usury was no longer contested in public, and religious relations remained stable and unmarred by violent activity.